simstems/simstems.github.io/README.md

 # simstems.github.io
-A personal website to showcase my projects.
+A personal website to showcase my projects, skills, and services.